Clean Dog Faces

 Of course, nobody wants to wait for the changes that come about via diet changes.
 It can take 2-4 weeks (at least) to see changes and they may be subtle.
 But once you get a handle on this it will make it easier to maintain.

-We were at a trade show once and a guy with a booth near us kept asking me about his Frenchie's tear stained faced.
+We were at a trade show once and a guy with a booth near us kept asking me how to remove dog tear stains naturally from his Frenchie's face.
 He did not want to hear any suggestions that involved more than wiping the dog's face off…once.
 I wished him luck and sighed.

 - Change diet to a grain-free food with no dyes or color enhancers